FranciscoKloganB/hive-p2p/hive/docs/_build/html/_sources/quickstartdocs.rst.txt

 |
    - https://github.com/FranciscoKloganB/hivessimulator

-3. We recommended using JetBrains' IDEs, but you can skip this step:
+3. Set a Python environment variable at:

 |
+   - ``hivessimulator/app``

+4. We recommended using JetBrains' IDEs, but you can skip this step:

+|
    - https://www.jetbrains.com/pycharm/download

-4. Create a virtual environment of your choosing, two example guides are linked below:
+5. Create a virtual environment of your choosing, two example guides are linked below:

 |